hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 To show interaction with external stores, a Postgres database is used.
 Max volume alerts are saved here, as an example of data we might wish to keep a history of.

-### 10. `hazelcast-node`
+### 10. `abstract-hazelcast-node`

-The `hazelcast-node` is the module where actual work of the Trade Monitor is done, even though this needs the separate `webapp` module below to visualize.
+The `abstract-hazelcast-node` is the module where actual work of the Trade Monitor is done, even though this needs the separate `webapp` module below to visualize.

 This module creates a single Hazelcast node with both in-memory data grid (IMDG) and Jet functionality.